hsyen23/cmake_quickstart/README.md

 add_library()
 ```

-## step 2: create library and use it
+## step 2: create a library and use it
 Learn
 ```
 target_include_directories()